lukarobakidze/cli_timer/README.md

 # Pomodoro Timer

-Hello, this is my first coded with typescript.
+Hello, this is my first progam coded with typescript.
 It's primitive but I think it's a good starting point for me in TS.

 A simple CLI timer for focus sessions and breaks.